ekliao/EricLiaoDigitalGarden/src/site/notes/Issues with the Obsidian Digital Garden plugin.md

 *(New to old)*

+- _2023-06-17_ I experienced for the first time trouble publishing an image saved in .PNG.
+Had to resave it as .JPG and resize it (into 600) before it finally showed up on the website.
+I don't really know what the issue is.
+Will watch this closely.

 - Occasionally due to browser caching, what's actually published isn't what the desktop browser (Chrome) shows, involving wrong links.
 If this happens, simply clearing browser's "cached images/files" will clear the issue.

 - The Publication Status popup becomes sluggish after 100+ notes in the published garden, taking some 15-20 seconds to show updated counts.
 But, clicking ahead on the buttons to publish new and changed notes before seeing the final count *does* seem to have an effect.
 Keep doing this but keep watch.